19–24 May 2024

 US/Central timezone

-Investigation of hot-spot and quench location due to trapped flux in niobium superconducting radiofrequency cavities
+Investigation of hot-spots due to local trapped flux in niobium superconducting radiofrequency cavities

 SUPG074